en30/online-judge-helper/README.md

 ![Screen Cast](https://github.com/en30/online-judge-helper/raw/master/example.gif)

 ## Features
-- Small Sinatra app to automatically create program and test file
+- Automatically create program and test file from problem description
-- Google Chrome extension to communicate with the Sinatra app
-- Watch program and test files and run test when they are changed
+- Watch program files and run test when they are changed

 You can use Online Judge Helper's extension on the sites below.